 So what happens now?

 Well, it isn’t the end of the road for dieselgate – the number of people in the UK believed to be making claims against their car manufacturer is running into seven figures.
 And the scandal is far more widespread than simply involving VW and its subsidiary makes.
-The list above may be extensive but it isn’t exhaustive.
+The list of manufacturers above may be extensive but it isn’t exhaustive.

 If you have bought a diesel vehicle that was first registered between 2009 and 2020, the manufacturer may have fitted defeat devices, which cheat the emission tests and ensure their vehicles’ readings were lower.